richmahn/en_tn/2co/06/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations from the Old Testament by indenting them.
-The ULB and other English translations indent the words in 6:2, 16-18 that are quoted from the Old Testament.

 Some translations indent each line of poetry to make it easier to read.
-The ULB does this with the poetry that is quoted from the Old Testament in 6:2, 16, 17, and 18.
+The ULB does this with the poetry in 6:2 and 6:16-18.
+All of these lines are quoted from the OT.

 #### Special concepts in this chapter ####